tokenrove/advent-of-code-2016/README.md

 languages I had at least written a trivial program in before that would be usable for solving problems.

+In the end it was all a horrible rush and it's mostly hacks.
+Such is life.

 ## Requirements

  - bats, prove for testing